If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 If you didn’t get a package I recommend buying discounted tickets from The Official Ticket Center and linking them to your account – it takes less than five minutes and you’ll save up to $70 per ticket!

-When your booking window opens up (which is at 7 am EST either 30 or 60 days in advance, depending on where you are staying) you’ll start by finding the FastPass area in either the My Disney Experience website or in the My Disney Experience app.
+When your booking window opens up you’ll start by finding the FastPass area in either the My Disney Experience website or in the My Disney Experience app.
 Then you’ll select which park you want to visit on the first day of your trip.

 You can only make FastPass reservations at one park per day.
 This is true even if you have a Park Hopper ticket that allows you to visit more than one park per day.

-After you use your three FastPasses you can make additional ones from what is available (and sometimes that’s not much).
+After you use your three FastPasses in the park you can make additional ones from what is available (and sometimes that’s not much).

 When you select a FastPass time for an attraction, your time is actually the start of a one-hour window during which you can use your FastPass.